 5G represents a large jump from 4G in several different ways.

 First, the speed of 5G is superior.
 You can expect an average of 200-400mb speeds from 5G, up from an average of 25mb on 4G.
-Hypothetically, gigabyte speeds will even be possible on 5G, although their use cases remain to be seen.
+Hypothetically, gigabyte speeds will even be possible on 5G, although this is likely to only exist in a perfect test environment.